 The Orisha Ogun appears in several traditional African belief systems throughout the diaspora.
 However, he is most notable as the elemental deity of iron in the Ifa tradition.
-Ogun was believed to be a warrior and powerful spirit of metalwork (blacksmith) during his time on earth.
-Likewise, he is well known for rum making in some traditions.
+Ogun was believed to be a warrior and a powerful spirit of metalwork (blacksmith) during his time on earth.
+Likewise, he is well known for rum-making in some traditions.

 As a blacksmith, Ogun is an industrialist and innovator – a way maker.
 It’s believed that he entered the earth by clearing a path with a metal ax and the assistance of a dog.
-Of note, dogs and rum are often given to this Orisha as offerings.
 Ogun also loves hunting and foraging in the forestlands.

 True to his nature, he was a ruthless king.
 He fought for his kingdom with vengeance and vigor.
 But when some of his followers failed to show him respect, Ogun killed them and himself with his sword.
 He disappeared into the world at a location called Ire-Ekiti.
 At this point, he vowed to help those who called upon him for assistance.